 Globalization in Higher Education and Workplaces, Startup Entrepreneurs and Innovation Systems, Composition Studies, Multi-Translingualism

 My research broadly attends to literacy, mobility, and globalization.
 Grounded in ethnographic and sociocultural traditions, I have two research strands at the moment.
-The first attends to the global spread of English within Israeli society and the ways that it is being taken up in classroom, community, and, most extensively, workplace contexts.
-My scholarship in this area includes research on startup entrepreneurs and innovation systems in the Israeli high-tech industry.
+The first attends to the global innovation systems and transnational entrepreneurs with a focus on the Israeli/Palestinian high-tech industries.
 Second, I am involved in studying global shifts in higher education.
-More specifically, I recently completed a book length manuscript with two colleagues, Inventing the World Grant University: Chinese International Students’ Mobilities, Literacies, and Identities, on the ways the social, linguistic, and cultural landscape in U.S. higher education is being reshaped by the rapid influx of Chinese international students.
-More particularly, I examined the enculturation of the Chinese student population at Michigan State University by tracing their literacy practices across transnational social spaces.
+More specifically, I recently completed a book with two colleagues, Inventing the World Grant University: Chinese International Students’ Mobilities, Literacies, and Identities, on the ways the social, linguistic, and cultural landscape in U.S. higher education is being reshaped by the rapid influx of Chinese international students.

 Ph.D.
 English with a Concentration in Writing Studies, University of Illinois Urbana-Champaign

 M.S.
 Technical Communication, Rensselaer Polytechnic Institute